-English Language and Literature Major
+English and Communications Major

-The Bachelor of Arts in English Language and Literature gives the student a firm background and skills in reading, writing, and criticism-tools that are vital for effective work in many segments of society.
-The program also provides a solid foundation for graduate study in a number of disciplines.
-The program immerses the student in the cultural wealth of literature written in or translated into English.
-The major offers two tracks: the Language and Literature Track, and the Writing Track.
-These tracks are outlined below.
+The Bachelor of Arts in English and Communications gives the student a firm background and set of skills in reading, writing, criticism, and various modes of communication-all tools that are vital for effective work in many segments of society.
+The program immerses the student in the cultural wealth of literature written in or translated into English, while also developing written, oral, and visual communication skills for the modern workplace.
+The program serves as a solid foundation for graduate study in a number of disciplines.